 What is the job outlook for Choreographer?

-Employment of dancers is projected to grow six per cent from 2012 to 2022, slower than the average for all occupations.
-The employment of choreographers is projected to grow 24 per cent from 2012 to 2022, much faster than the average for all occupations.
+The employment of dance choreographers is projected to grow 24 per cent from 2012 to 2022, much faster than the average for all occupations.
 Dance companies are not expected to add many jobs over the decade.
 Generally, when one company disappears, a new one replaces it, without any change in the total number of companies.
 There may be better opportunities for dancers and choreographers in large cities, such as Delhi and Mumbai, with many dance companies and performances.
 Dancers career is emerging because of the social media and electronic media.

 A growing interest in dance in pop culture may provide opportunities in fields outside of dance companies, such as TV or movies, casinos, or theme parks.
-Many dancers and choreographers, nonetheless, struggle to find opportunities to express themselves creatively; newer dance companies rely on word-of-mouth, grants, and public funding.
+Many dancers and dance choreographers, nonetheless, struggle to find opportunities to express themselves creatively; newer dance companies rely on word-of-mouth, grants, and public funding.
 However, public funding and grants for dance performances can be highly competitive.
 The growing interest in dance in pop culture is expected to lead more people to enroll in dance schools, and growing enrollment should create more jobs for choreographers.
-Dancers and choreographers face intense competition, and the number of applicants is expected to vastly exceed the number of job openings.
+Dance choreographers face intense competition, and the number of applicants is expected to vastly exceed the number of job openings.
 Individuals who opt for a career as choreographers attend schools or conservatories associated with a dance company may have a better chance of finding work at that company than others.

 Frequently Asked Questions for Choreographer